-I. That does not have a liability bond or policy that applies at the time of the accident

-- 3. That is a hit-and-run-vehicle whose owner cannot be identified that hits any of the following: - You or a "family member" - A vehicle occupied by you or a "family member" - "Your covered auto"
+- That does not have a liability bond or policy that applies at the time of the accident - 2.
+That does have a bodily injury liability bond or policy at the time of the accident but has a limit less than the minimum required financial responsibility law in the state where "your covered auto" is principally garaged - 3.
+That is a hit-and-run-vehicle whose owner cannot be identified that hits any of the following: - You or a "family member" - A vehicle occupied by you or a "family member" - "Your covered auto"